kallaway/100-days-of-code/log.md

 **Thoughts**: This was really fun when not building using restraints.
 No need to ask for permission on a color or particular style.
 I can just build and adapt.
 I should code for personal interest far more often, it feels good.

 **Link(s) to work**: [Portfolio Website WIP](https://jarededdy.wpengine.com/)

+### Day 2: June 29, 2018

+**Today's Progress**: Created a project called MATH IS FUN!
+The goal of the project is to do one math problem a day by solving it with a javascript function.
+The goal being to improve both my math skills and functional programming.

+**Thoughts**: This should be a good daily warm up excercise that I can do long-term.
+It's short yet challenging and oddly satisfying when I get it right.
+Also this is a great opportunity to write unit tests for my math problems.

+**Link(s) to work**: [Github Repo](https://github.com/jaredgeddy/math-is-fun)